rfitzus/AltPartNumDatalinkECM/README.md

 ![](images/30-DatalinkFieldGroupToTempTable.png)

 The second task we'll add is an Aggregate.
 It will perform the operation **ANY**.
-This will determine how many lines on the sales order had substitute parts.
+This will determine  if any lines on the sales order had substitute parts.
 The total value is stored in a temporary field, zCountSubParts.

 ![](images/35-AggregateCheck.png)

 The third task we'll add is an End Action.
 This references the temporary field, zCountSubParts.
-We'll check the inverse.
+We'll check the inverse of this result.
 If zCountSubParts equals zero, end the action.

 ![](images/40-EndActionCheckAggregate.png)